-It would be a waste not to experience cycling in these 5 cities!
+It would be a shame not to experience cycling in these 5 cities!

 25/06/2019

-The construction of separate bicycle lanes by many cities not only aims to diversify the means of travel but also aims to encourage people to be aware of the sustainable development of the environment.
+The construction of dedicated bicycle lanes in many cities aims not only to diversify tourist transportation options but also to encourage people to be more conscious of sustainable environmental development.

-Many cities in the world have applied bicycle rental/purchase programs for inner-city residents as well as tourists.
-Correspondingly, cities have established dedicated bicycle lanes to encourage people to use this vehicle as a form of reducing pollution caused by dust from traffic activities, indirectly raising people's awareness of the issue of protecting the landscape and natural environment.
+Many cities around the world have implemented bicycle rental/purchase programs for both residents and tourists.
+Correspondingly, these cities have established dedicated bicycle lanes to encourage people to use this mode of transportation as a way to reduce pollution from traffic fumes, indirectly raising public awareness about protecting the landscape and natural environment.

 Empty

-National Geographic has come up with a list of five cities that are perfect for exploring every corner of the city by bike, with well-managed infrastructure (designated bike lanes, roadside bike rentals and international airport shuttles), a bike-friendly atmosphere (from both drivers and pedestrians) and a visual appeal (easy to see the landscape and "weave" around).
+National Geographic has compiled a list of 5 perfect cities where you can explore every corner by bicycle, boasting well-managed infrastructure (dedicated bike lanes, roadside bike rentals, and bike transport from international airports), a cyclist-friendly atmosphere (from both cyclists and pedestrians), and stunning visual appeal (easy to observe the scenery and weave through traffic).

 Montreal

-Visitors can leisurely explore Canada’s second largest city on over a thousand miles of dedicated bike paths.
-For North Americans, Montreal’s French language, cuisine and architecture make it an irresistible destination, giving them the feeling of being in Europe.
+Visitors can leisurely explore Canada's second-largest city on its dedicated bike path, which stretches for over a thousand miles.
+For North Americans, Montreal's French language, cuisine, and architecture give it an irresistible charm, making them feel as if they've wandered into Europe.

 Empty